e-c-k-e-r/vall-e/docs/models.md

 ## The AR (Autoregressive) Model

-The AR is responsible for generating the first RVQ level of the audio codes for a given output.
+The AR is responsible for generating the first codebook level of the audio codes for a given output.
 References to "outputs from the AR" refers to this level, as it contibutes to the final waveform the most.
 * Some models may refer to this level as the "coarse" level.
 * The benefit of autoregressively decoding for this code is that it offers better output while also "encoding" the duration within the sequence itself, as the stop token will depend on the length of the sequence.
 * The downside is that it does take most of the compute time to iterate through the sequence one step at a time.